| |

 Look for the brown benches outside the AJ Hackett Bungy building and you’ll know you’re in the right place.

-The price for your Onsen Hot Pool experience can vary slightly as there are a number of different options.
+The price for your Onsen Hot Pool experience can vary slightly as there are a range of options to choose from.
 First, you need to make the choice between ‘The Orginal Onsen’ or the ‘Outdoor Onsen’.

 What’s the difference?